Appeals Procedure (refer to pages 15-17)

 This policy addresses actual, potential, and perceived conflicts of interest relative to the responsibilities of all persons acting on behalf of AACSB, including, but not limited to, members of the AACSB board of directors, accreditation policy or operating committees (Committee on Accreditation Policy, Accounting Accreditation Committee, Continuous Improvement Review Committee, and Initial Accreditation Committee), peer review team members, accreditation appeal panelists, AACSB staff members, and independent contractors engaged by AACSB.

 AACSB is committed to maintaining an association that incorporates sound values and a high standard of ethics throughout its business practices.
 AACSB encourages employees, volunteers, and other parties to report good faith concerns regarding suspected violations of the law or improper conduct on the part of the organization, its staff, or volunteers.
 Appropriate subjects to raise under this policy would include financial improprieties, ethical violations, or operating practices contrary to AACSB policy.

 Accreditation Institution’s Responsibilities

 Details the expectations of institutions after achieving AACSB Accreditation.

 Accreditation Processes, Actions, and Time Frames Procedure

-AACSB volunteers, including peer review team members, mentors, and committee members are provided with access to accreditation reports for the schools they work with.
-The following policy serves to address the ownership of such reports and documents filed with AACSB by schools seeking initial or maintenance of accreditation.
+AACSB volunteers, including peer review team members, mentors, and committee members, are provided with access to accreditation reports for the schools they work with.
+This policy serves to address the ownership of such reports and documents filed with AACSB by schools seeking initial or maintenance of accreditation.
 Additionally, this policy addresses the status of official correspondence from AACSB relative to accreditation matters.